Foundations of Transaction Fee Mechanism Design: Technical Roadmap

 \item {\bf Lemma~\ref{lem:minerutilkto0}.} If an individual user changes its bid by $\Delta$, then the miner utility cannot change by more than $\Delta$.
 Roughly speaking, this is because even under our new utility notion, the extra cost to a user is at most $\Delta$ if it changes its bid by $\Delta$.
 If the miner revenue changed by more than $\Delta$, then the miner-user coalition has a deviating strategy that allows them to strictly gain.

-\item {\bf Lemma~\ref{lemma:paychangeslow}.} If a user $k$ increases its bid from $0$ to $\Delta$, the universal payment cannot increase by more than $\Delta/2$.
-Had it not been the case, then the coalition of a miner and two confirmed users can gain in the following way: replace user $k$'s bid $b_k > 0$ with a $0$-bid instead.
+\item {\bf Lemma~\ref{lemma:paychangeslow}.} If a user $i$ increases its bid from $0$ to $\Delta$, the universal payment cannot increase by more than $\Delta/2$.
+Had it not been the case, then the coalition of a miner and two confirmed users can gain in the following way: if user $i$ actually bids $b_i > 0$, the miner can replace $b_i$ with a $0$-bid.
 In this way, the two colluding users each pay a lot less, and due to the earlier Lemma~\ref{lem:minerutilkto0}, the miner's revenue does not change that much.
 So overall, the coalition can strictly gain.

-\item {\bf Lemma~\ref{lemma:paychangeslow2}.} If a user $k$ drops its bid from $b_k$ to $0$, then the universal payment cannot increase by more than $b_k$.
-Otherwise, the miner can collude with one paying user, and suppose user $k$'s actual bid is $0$, but the miner changes it to a fake bid of $b_k$.
-In this case, the paying user would pay a lot less which outweighs the cost to the miner is only $b_k$. \end{itemize}
+\item {\bf Lemma~\ref{lemma:paychangeslow2}.} If a user $i$ drops its bid from $b_i$ to $0$, then the universal payment cannot increase by more than $b_i$.
+Otherwise, the miner can collude with one paying user, and suppose user $i$'s actual bid is $0$, but the miner changes it to a fake bid of $b_i$.
+In this case, the paying user would pay a lot less which outweighs the cost to the miner is only $b_i$. \end{itemize}

 \paragraph{Demonstrating the contradiction (Figure~\ref{fig:proofroadmap}).} With the above key observations, we can finally demonstrate a contradiction, assuming that there indeed exists a deterministic, $2$-user-friendly mechanism that is weak UIC and $2$-weak-SCP. \begin{enumerate}[leftmargin=5mm] \item First, we show that there exists a bid vector $\bfb = (b_1, b_2, \ldots, b_m)$ such that there are two (or more) users confirmed, and both users bid strictly higher than the payment.
 Note that $2$-user-friendliness guarantees the existence of a vector $\bfb$ such that two users are confirmed, but does not directly guarantee that both of them bid strictly above the payment --- it actually requires a bit of work to show this (which we defer to the subsequent formal presentation).
 Henceforth, without loss of generality, we may assume that $b_1$ and $b_2$ are the two confirmed bids, and let $p$ be the payment.
 We know that $b_1 > p$, and $b_2 > p$.